AppDaemon/appdaemon/README.md

 - `ha_url` is a reference to your home assistant installation and must include the correct port number and scheme (`http://` or `https://` as appropriate)
 - `ha_key` should be set to your key if you have one, otherwise it can be removed.
-- `logfile` is the path to where you want `AppDaemon` to keep its main log.
+- `logfile` (optional) is the path to where you want `AppDaemon` to keep its main log.
 When run from the command line this is not used - log messages come out on the terminal.
 When running as a daemon this is where the log information will go.
 In the example above I created a directory specifically for AppDaemon to run from, although there is no reason you can't keep it in the `appdaemon` directory of the cloned repository.
-If `logfile = STDOUT`, output will be sent to stdout instead of stderr when running in the foreground.
+If `logfile = STDOUT`, output will be sent to stdout instead of stderr when running in the foreground, if not specified, output will be sent to STDOUT.
-- `errorfile` is the name of the logfile for errors - this will usually be errors during compilation and execution of the apps.
-If `errorfile = STDERR` errors will be sent to stderr instead of a file.
+- `errorfile` (optional) is the name of the logfile for errors - this will usually be errors during compilation and execution of the apps.
+If `errorfile = STDERR` errors will be sent to stderr instead of a file, if not specified, output will be sent to STDERR.
-- `app_dir` is the directory the apps are placed in
+- `app_dir` (optional) is the directory the apps are placed in.
+If not specified, AppDaemon will look first in `~/.homeassistant` then `/etc/appdaemon` for a subdirectory named `apps`
 - `threads` - the number of dedicated worker threads to create for running the apps.
 Note, this will bear no resembelance to the number of apps you have, the threads are re-used and only active for as long as required to tun a particular callback or initialization, leave this set to 10 unless you experience thread starvation
 - `latitude`, `longitude`, `elevation`, `timezone` - should all be copied from your home assistant configuration file